YigongQin/TransformerEngine/benchmarks/linear/README_nvfp4_quant_overhead.md

 amortization, since neither of its operands is the weight.

 **The cast kernel is near bandwidth-saturated; the cost is the extra pass.**
-`cast GB/s` runs 3221–6525 against a 6490 GB/s copy rate — 50–100%.
-There is no
+Run with `--breakdown`, the cast pass measures 3221–6525 GB/s against a 6490 GB/s
-slow kernel to fix.
+copy rate — 50–100%.
+There is no slow kernel to fix.

-**The amax pass is the lever.** It is a separate full read of the tensor that buys no output, and `amax us` is **33–49% of `quant us`** in every row — for the dense step rows, 43.0 of 128.3 µs and 247.0 of 754.1 µs.
+**The amax pass is the lever.** It is a separate full read of the tensor that buys no output, and `amax us` is **33–49% of the total cast cost** in every row — for the dense step rows, 43.0 of 128.3 µs and 247.0 of 754.1 µs.
 Eliminating it (fusing amax into whatever produces the tensor, or a delayed/cached amax as FP8 recipes use) would cut quantization cost far more than